rhianneg/rhianneg.github.io/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: 'Hello, I’m Rhianne Gonsalves'
-    subtitle: 'A Developer, Data Enthusiast, Runner, and Creative.'
+    subtitle: >-
+      A Data Enthusiast, Automation Developer, Runner, and Creative.
+This is my portfolio of projects that I've built as pet projects while learning new skills.
     styles:
       self:
         height: auto